napari/docs/docs/plugins/virtual_environment_docs/5-survey.md

 * Oftentimes, this comes down to knowing and/or learning the Qt API really well.

 ### Better signal or slot documentation or functionality
-Question: How to create better signal/slot documentation/functionality as the user interacts with the core napari interface?
-For example, creating/editing/deleting a point or shape layer?
+Question: How can we find the different signals/slots we can connect callbacks to as the user interacts with the core napari interface e.g. creating/editing/deleting a `points` or `shapes` layer?

 Answer:
 [https://napari.org/guides/stable/events_reference.html](https://napari.org/stable/guides/events_reference.html)